JanssenProject/jans/docs/cedarling/README.md

 Traditional access control models assume network perimeters are secure, leading to excessive trust in internal components.
 The Cedarling aligns with Zero Trust by:

-- Eliminating implicit trust—each authorization decision is enforced based on real-time policies.
+- Eliminating implicit trust-each authorization decision is enforced based on real-time policies.
 - Improving re-usability of policies across applications to enable multi-layer security
-- Ensuring consistent policies—from client devices to backend services and databases, enforcing the same security rules everywhere.
+- Ensuring consistent policies-from client devices to backend services and databases, enforcing the same security rules everywhere.

 ### Cedarling and Threat Detection